 The Compensation Committee has the authority to retain at the expense of the Company such outside counsel, experts, and other advisors as it determines appropriate to assist it in the full performance of its functions, including sole authority to retain and terminate any compensation consultant used to assist the Compensation Committee in the evaluation of directors, or, if applicable, CEO or senior executive compensation, and to approve the consultant's fees and other retention terms.
 Pay Governance served as the Compensation Committee's independent compensation consultant for fiscal year 2021.
-The Compensation Committee in connection with the director compensation, executive compensation programs, and the CEO evaluation process.
+The Compensation Committee's independent compensation consultants, Pay Governance, worked with the Compensation Committee in connection with the director compensation, executive compensation programs, and the CEO evaluation process.